navsinha5/protobuf-springboot-amqp-consumer/README.md

 # Known Issues
 - Error handing can be made more elegant
 - TLS can be applied between AMQP Broker and Producer
+- Ephemeral storage can be replaced with persistence storage

 # Related Resources